dinosoeren/walls.dev/content/blog/startup-ideas.md

 tags = ["Business", "Education", "Startups"] categories = ["Business", "Blog", "Ideas"] thumbnail = ""
+summary = "A concise list of nine compelling reasons why entrepreneurs should share their startup ideas early rather than keeping them secret, emphasizing collaboration and execution over secrecy."
 +++

 - Your idea may be genius, but it is (almost) certainly not unique.
 Someone else is thinking the same thing.